-We now study a discrete time version of the principal-agent problem, and provide some analogue results to those in the continuous time setting.
-In particular, the USCE technical condition is no more required in the discrete time setting to define the admissible contracts.
-We next prove its convergence to the continuous time problem as the time step goes to $0$.
+We now study a discrete-time version of the exit contract design problem, and provide some analogue results to those in the continuous-time setting.
+In particular, the USCE technical condition is no more required in the discrete-time setting to define the admissible contracts.
+We next prove its convergence to the continuous-time problem as the time step goes to $0$.